void-linux/void-docs/src/installation/guides/chroot.md

 The ESP should have the partition type "EFI System" (code `EF00`) and be formatted as FAT32 using [mkfs.vfat(8)](https://man.voidlinux.org/mkfs.vfat.8).

-If you're unsure what partitions to create, create a 1GB partition of type `EFI System` (code `EF00`), then create a second partition of type `Linux Filesystem` (code `8300`) using the remainder of the drive.
+If you're unsure what partitions to create, create a 1GB partition of type "EFI System" (code `EF00`), then create a second partition of type "Linux Filesystem" (code `8300`) using the remainder of the drive.

-Format these partitions as FAT32 and ext4, respectively.
+Format these partitions as FAT32 and ext4, respectively:

 ```
 # mkfs.vfat /dev/sda1